Ukraine–United States relations: Second Trump presidency (2025–present)

 On March 11, U.S. and Ukrainian officials met in Jeddah, Saudi Arabia, during which Ukraine accepted the U.S.'s proposal for a 30-day ceasefire.
 As part of the agreement, the U.S. resumed all military aid and intelligence sharing with Ukraine, while Rubio said that a peace agreement now relied on Russia's approval of the ceasefire, saying that "The ball is now in their court."

-On April 24, Trump criticized Russia's missile and drone attack on Kiev and Putin's determination to continue the war against Ukraine.
+On April 24, Trump criticized Russia's missile and drone attack on Kyiv and Putin's determination to continue the war against Ukraine.
 In June 2025, a majority of U.S. senators supported secondary sanctions against Russia in order to increase pressure on Putin to stop the war in Ukraine.
 On June 25, Trump said he was considering sending more Patriot missile batteries to Ukraine to protect Kiev from Russian attacks.

 On July 14, 2025, U.S. President Donald Trump announced a major policy reversal by agreeing to send Patriot air‑defense missile systems to Ukraine, financed and reimbursed by NATO and EU allies.
 He also threatened to impose 100% tariffs and secondary sanctions on countries purchasing Russian oil if Russia did not agree to a ceasefire within 50 days.
 On August 1, 2025, Trump condemned the Russian attack on Kyiv as "disgusting."

 In September 2025, the Trump administration approved the delivery of up to $10 billion worth of weapons to Ukraine from US stockpiles, which would be paid for by NATO allies.
 Trump called Russia an "aggressor."
 On September 27, 2025, President Zelenskyy announced a $90 billion arms agreement with the United States.

 In late October 2025, the seventh Ukraine Action Summit organized by American Coalition for Ukraine convened in Washington, D.C., bringing together over 700 U.S.-based delegates to advocate for continued American support of Ukraine’s defense and reconstruction.